 1. The effective rate, the rate derived by dividing the total capital gains by the taxes raised on capital gains, is inversely related to the Capital gains tax realizations a percentage of GDP.

-the capital gains effective rate (at all levels) increases the tax realizations and a decrease in the capital gains tax rate (at all levels) increase tax realizations.
+2. The claim is that Capital Gains tax income is a function of the effective rate; a decrease in the capital gains effective rate (at all levels) increases the tax realizations and a decrease in the capital gains tax rate (at all levels) increase tax realizations.

 3. Lifting the effective rate for those in the top substrate (the "capital gains tax rate") would decrease realizations.